d3duct1v/TryHackMe/beginner/metasploit.md

 > load

 ## Task 5: Move that shell!
-Remember that database we set up?
-In this step, we're going to take a look at what we can use it for and exploit our victim while we're at it!

-As you might have noticed, up until this point we haven't touched nmap in this room, let alone perform much recon on our victim box.
-That'll all change now as we'll take a swing at using nmap within Metasploit.
-Go ahead and deploy the box now, it may have up to a three-minute delay for starting up our target vulnerable service.

-*Note, Metasploit does support different types of port scans from within the auxiliary modules.
-Metasploit can also import other scans from nmap and Nessus just to name a few.

-___
 Metasploit comes with a built-in way to run nmap and feed it's results directly into our database.
 Let's run that now by using the command `db_nmap -sV MACHINE_IP`
 > No Answer Needed